 Watch Our 2-min Explainer video

-Who Can Certify an LPA in the UK?
+Who Can Certify a Lasting Power Of Attorney?
 It’s something fair to ask when you’re trying to figure out who can act as the certificate provider.

 One regular area of confusion is whether Chartered Legal Executives can certify a power of attorney.